Dismiss

 Loss Mitigation Measures

 WVHDF customers who are facing financial difficulty but do not qualify for the Homeowners Assistance Program can still get help!
-Click here and complete the Mortgage Assistance Application and we will work with you to determine what assistance you may be eligible to receive.
+Visit the Help for Homeowners page and complete the Mortgage Assistance Application.
+We will work with you to determine what assistance you may be eligible to receive.

 Homeowners who are not WVHDF customers may still have access to mortgage assistance through their lenders.
 Contact your lender’s Loss Mitigation department to find out what programs and resources may be available to you.